Just one mile long and half a mile wide, Grasmere is one of the smaller lakes of the Lake District.

 Walk Around Grasmere

 The walk around the lake is an easy and flat 3½ miles.
-Start in the village at Sarah Nelson’s Grasmere Gingerbread Shop and walk east along Redbank Road, past the Dale Lodge Hotel, and then south towards the lake.
+Start in the village at Sarah Nelson’s Grasmere Gingerbread Shop and walk east along Redbank Road, and then south towards the lake.

 The road meets the lake at the Faeryland Tea Garden, where you can sit and enjoy tea, coffee, ice cream and light snacks.
 Boats can also be hired here.